 Gigs are what we do best.

-We are delighted with our line up of great live music and entertainment.
+We hope you are as delighted as. us with our line up of great live music and entertainment.

-Nearly all gigs are ticketed, the exception is when it’s a Bank Holiday, Saturday or our Beer Festival.
+Sunday and Monday gigs are ticketed, the exception is when it’s a Bank Holiday.

 Please do book tickets in advance.
 We recommend doing this as many of our gigs sell out.